hypernym-studio/bundler/README.md

 - Type: `(string | RegExp)[]`
 - Default: `[/^node:/, /^@types/, /^@rollup/, /^@hypernym/, /^rollup/, ...pkg.dependencies]`

-Specifies the module IDs, or regular expressions to match module IDs, that should remain external to the bundle.
+Specifies the module IDs or regular expressions that match module IDs to be treated as external and excluded from the bundle.

-IDs and regexps from this option are applied globally to all entries.
+The IDs and regular expressions provided in this option are applied globally across all entries.

-Also, it is possible to define externals individually per entry (`entry.externals`).
+Alternatively, externals can be defined individually for each entry using the `entry.externals` property.

 ```ts
 // bundler.config.ts